WageeshaR/maxwell-parallel/README.md

 $ mpiexec -n 8 ./maxwell -x 100 -y 100 -c -f 1 -o mpi/my_sim -n 1000
 ```

 This will run a 100 x 100 problem (perfect for manageable visualisation), enable checkpointing every timestep, and will output the VTK files to the out directory.
-It will run for 1000 steps. *-n* flag indicates the number of parallel nodes to run the application.
+It will run for 1000 steps.
+First *-n* flag indicates the number of parallel nodes to run the application.

 ## Validation of output